Columbus Clippers: Pittsburgh Pirates (1977–1978)

 The Columbus Clippers began play in 1977 as the Triple-A affiliate of the Pittsburgh Pirates in the International League.
-They played their home games at Franklin County Stadium, which opened in 1932 and was renamed Cooper Stadium in 1985.
+They played their home games at Franklin County Stadium, which opened in 1932 as Red Bird Stadium and was renamed Cooper Stadium in 1985.
 The Clippers were named for speedy merchant sailing vessels known as clippers.
 Consecutive seventh-place finishes in their first two seasons kept the team out of the playoffs.
 Off the field, the franchise was recognized with the 1977 Larry MacPhail Award for outstanding minor league promotions.

 New York Yankees (1979–2006)

 Columbus changed its affiliation to the New York Yankees in 1979 in what would become a 28-year relationship and the most successful period in Clippers history.
 From 1979 to 1982, the Clippers finished atop the league standings and won three consecutive Governors' Cups, the International League championship.
 The 1979 team, managed by Gene Michael, won the league title by defeating the Syracuse Chiefs in the finals.
 Outfielder Bobby Brown was selected as the 1979 IL Most Valuable Player (MVP) and Rick Anderson as the Most Valuable Pitcher.
 Additionally, the franchise won its second Larry MacPhail Award.
 Joe Altobelli's 1980 Clippers won the next Governors' Cup over the Toledo Mud Hens.
 First baseman Marshall Brant won the league MVP Award, Bob Kammeyer won the top pitcher award, and Altobelli was chosen as the Manager of the Year.
-In 1981, Frank Verdi led Columbus to its third title over the Richmond Braves in a championship series which was shortened due to inclement weather.
+In 1981, Frank Verdi led Columbus to its third title over the Richmond Braves in a championship series that was shortened due to inclement weather.

 Columbus qualified for the playoffs in each of the next three seasons but was eliminated in the semifinals each time.
 Several Clippers were recognized with league awards during this period.
 Third baseman Tucker Ashford won the 1982 IL MVP Award.
 In 1984, catcher Scott Bradley was the MVP and Rookie of the Year, and the Clippers won a third Larry MacPhail Award.
 Outfielder Dan Pasqua was a dual MVP and Rookie of the Year in 1985.
 The 1985 club reached the finals, but they lost the Governors' Cup to the Tidewater Tides.
 Though missing the postseason in 1986, first baseman Orestes Destrade won the Rookie of the Year Award.
 The 1987 Clippers, managed by Bucky Dent, swept the Rochester Red Wings in the semifinals and Tidewater in the finals to win their fourth IL championship.
 Brad Arnsberg won the 1987 Most Valuable Pitcher Award.
 Columbus next returned to the playoffs in 1990 via a Western Division title, but they lost the single round of playoffs and the championship to Rochester.
 Outfielder Hensley Meulens was the MVP of the 1990 season, and Dave Eiland was the top pitcher.